-Sangria is a catch-all term for wine based, fruit filled pitcher cocktails that improve with time while hanging out in the fridge.
-For this recipe, I’ve included white wine, a glug bourbon (okay, more than a glug), a bit of maple syrup, ginger and cinnamon sticks.
+For this apple bourbon sangria, I’ve included white wine, a glug bourbon (okay, more than a glug), a bit of maple syrup, ginger and cinnamon sticks.
 Top it off with sparkling apple juice for some festive bubbles.

 Bourbon’s caramel and vanilla notes completely win me over and they shine when paired with apples.
 Like peas and carrots, perfect partners in every way whether together in a cocktail, pie or cobbler.
 The combination just works.

 It’s hot in the kitchen anyway (or maybe on the couch too), so why not have a little sipper on the side.
 The adults in my life appreciate this nevertheless.
 It helps us all get along perhaps a little better during the holidays.

-A Few Recipe Notes:
+A Few Recipe Notes

 - It’s not necessary to get expensive wine for sangria.
 It’ll be mixed with other flavors.
 This is my favorite chardonnay.

 - If serving right away, add the Sparkling Apple juice directly to the pitcher of sangria.
 If serving as singles, hold off adding the Sparkling Apple to the pitcher and instead, top off each glass individually.

 - The cinnamon comes through more so after at least 8 hours of refrigerator time, even more on the second day.
 So if you have time, make this at least 12-18 hours in advance.

 - Due to the sugar content of this recipe, the apples stay crisp and hold their creamy white color for at least 8 hours – so don’t worry about that!
 Their flavor improves with time too!